 At Stockholm City Theatre Marie Richardson has been part of seven productions since 2007, including the main character Manuela in the stage adaptation of Pedro Almodóvar's film All About My Mother.
 In 2013 Richardson played Siri von Essen in P.O.
 Enquist's Night of the Tribades and Katarina in Norén's Demons, and in the spring of 2014 she played the titel role in George Bernard Shaw's Candida, also at Stockholm City Theatre.
 In 2011 Richardson played Queen Gertrude in a modern, unconventional production of Hamlet at Aarhus Theatre in Denmark, joining two other Swedes, Jonas Karlsson, who played Hamlet, and Stefan Larsson, who directed, in an otherwise Danish cast.
 In 2012 Richardson performed in a musical again, playing Marjorie Houseman in the stage adaptation of Dirty Dancing.
 And in 2016 she played Lady Macbeth alongside Michael Persbrandt's Macbeth at Maximteatern in Stockholm.
 A leave of absence agreement allows this mobility between theatres, as well as the periods during which actors are part of a television or film production.

 [This page is under construction.
-Information about film and television work will follow].
+Information about film work will follow].

 3. Photo courtesy of Skara Skolscen and journalist Jenny Åberg.

 4. Photo courtesy of Stockholm Academy of Dramatic Arts.